-Prerequisite - Studio in Art, Geometry 1⁄2 Unit Students will apply 21st Century Skills and STEAM to explore the world of 3D printing by drawing, designing and printing various objects.
+Prerequisite - Studio in Art, Geometry 1⁄2 Credit

+Students will apply 21st century skills and STEAM to explore the world of 3D printing by drawing, designing and printing various objects.
 Students will review industrial and technological developments in human history and how they have led to today's manufacturing and consumer environment.
-Using PBL (Project Based Learning), students will work together to research the need for product, design it on paper (review Da Vinci The Codex Atlanticus), and using a web based software manipulate their design into digital existence, and finally watch as their design is printed into reality using state of the art 3D printing technology.
+Using PBL (Project Based Learning), students will work together to research the need for product, design it on paper (review Da Vinci The Codex Atlanticus), and use a web-based software to manipulate their design into digital existence, and finally watch as their design is printed into reality using state of the art 3D printing technology.

-Studio in Graphic Design
+Graphic Design

-Prerequisite - Studio in Art or a Music course
+Prerequisite - Studio in Art or a Music course 1⁄2 Credit, Grades 10-12

 In this half-year course, students develop basic knowledge and understanding of the graphic arts field, its processes and procedures, as well as production of computer generated images and design.
 The course concentrates on design within all categories of print media including posters, brochures, book covers, music covers, and photography manipulation.
-This course emphasizes commercial design elements of visual communication with the intent to expand students' media and design literacy as well as explore the role media plays in shaping cultural and social attitudes.
+This course emphasizes commercial design elements of visual communication with the intent to expand students' media and design literacy, as well as explore the role media plays in shaping cultural and social attitudes.
 Students explore the fundamentals of industry standard software, such as Adobe Illustrator and Adobe Photoshop, to create corporate identity systems, poster designs, photo layouts and various illustrations.